 Prague is an enormous, bustling metropolis with pockets of history and culture that you can see in the very architecture and shops surrounding you.
-It’s a city that, as of 2015, contained 1.259 million.
+It’s a city that, as of 2015, contained 1.259 restaurants.
 So it would be presumptuous to claim that I know the best restaurant with the best food, given the multitude of options I surely didn’t even get to try.
 But I’m going to make the claim regardless because Lokál is a gastronomic find worth writing about.

 Arguably there are fancier venues with more impressive layouts or neighborhood histories.
 Lokál is a chain restaurant, and it’s most definitely casual dining.
 It has a very pub-like feel to its service, and the many tables lend it the laid back air of a cafeteria or German beer garden.
 But it also makes Lokál a perfect place to meet up with friends for a game of cards – there were always open table when I visited, so you never had to feel bad about parking your group for extended periods when taking a break from walking around the city, or regrouping to make plans for the evening.
 Another advantage is the patronage that seems to commonly frequent Lokál.
 It wasn’t uncommon to meet other foreign travelers there.
 In my experience they were often friendly and willing to push a couple table together, or share what they knew about the different menu items and places worth visiting around the city.
 A funny aide – they often project silly drawings or jokes on the walls like the ones below.